ROSELLE FIRE DEPARTMENT

 INSURANCE SERVICES OFFICE, ISO RATING

-The RFD maintains and Insurance Services Office, ISO rating of 3.
+THE RFD INSURANCE SERVICE OFFICE (ISO) RATING IS 2.
 ISO's Fire Suppression Rating Schedule (FSRS) evaluates four primary categories of fire suppression including fire department, emergency communications, water supply, and community risk reduction.
 It then assigns a Public Protection Classification (PPC) from 1 to 10, with 1 being the best.
 These ratings can be used to determine insurance rates for homeowners.

 - When I call for an ambulance, why do I sometimes see an ambulance from another town?